-When it comes to decluttering and organizing our homes, we are drowning in tips and hacks while searching for more.
+When it comes to decluttering and organizing our homes, we are drowning in quick tips, hacks and lists, while searching for more.
 There is an endless supply of advice at our fingertips, yet we’re always on the lookout for that one perfect tip to really make it sink in.
 A tip that allows us to get the results we’re after without having to change a thing.

 I spent the first 10+ years of my adult life trying to find the perfect system, routine or strategy to help me better manage my home.
 In reality, what really needed changing was the fundamental way in which I approached material possessions all together.
 I didn’t need a laundry routine, I needed less laundry.
 I didn’t need a high-end organizational closest system, I needed less stuff in my closets!

-Just as you can’t life-hack your dying plants back to full health overnight, neither can one easy sorting tip solve an underlying too much stuff problem.
+Just as you can’t quick-tip your dying plants back to full health overnight, neither can one easy organization hack solve an underlying too much stuff problem.

 Now, don’t get me wrong.
 I am a big fan of decluttering tips and plans.
 I’ve written many and they can be very helpful.
 Because we’re all in different seasons of life, what works for each of us is going to be unique to us.
 That said, these “tips and strategies” are much more effective when implemented on a solid foundation.
 If you want your efforts to stand a chance, start by adopting a minimalist mindset.
 It’s like putting your plant in the proper pot on day one, giving it the best chance of survival.